-When Rebay first approached Wright in 1943, the architect responded that he had never seen a properly designed museum building, one in which art was sympathetically displayed and visitors circulated effortlessly.
-Presumably the two agreed on a circular building supported without columns and with no visible entrance.25 In this early stage of development, the program included a gallery, a small auditorium, offices, a penthouse apartment for Director Rebay, study rooms, and studios for visiting artists.26 Wright's earliest designs reveal a rotunda variously articulated on the exterior as a ziggurat-like spiral,27 an inverted ziggurat-like spiral, and a stack of hexagonal rings (see figs. 2-4).
+When Rebay first approached Wright in 1943, the architect responded that he had never seen a properly designed museum building.
+He posited that a museum should have a clear atmosphere of light from above, to provide a sympathetic atmosphere for the art, and a well designed circulation system, to facilitate a logical and enjoyable path through the exhibits.
+Presumably the two agreed on a circular building supported without columns and with no visible entrance.25 In this early stage of development, the program included a gallery, a small auditorium, offices, a penthouse apartment for Director Rebay, study rooms, and studios for visiting artists.26 Wright's earliest designs reveal a rotunda variously articulated on the exterior as a ziggurat-like spiral, 27 an inverted ziggurat-like spiral, and a stack of hexagonal rings (see figs 2-4).
 In each, the rotunda is divided by continuous bands of skylights, silhouetted against several slablike masses at the rear, and united to a smaller volume to the north by a broad cantilevered band which spans a driveway.
-Greenery is profuse at the rooftop gardens as well as at grade.28
+Greenery is profuse at the rooftop gardens as well as at grade.28 features of the proposed interior.
+He envisioned a wall system wherein the paintings were displayed on prepared easel-like bases.29 She insisted on more traditional flexible exhibitions.